Trailer Music Supervisor & Music Strategy

 Your film only gets one first impression.
 I help you get the trailer right.

-My background includes agency work at Aspect, Wild Card Creative Group, and Rogue Creative Agency, where I contributed to blockbuster campaigns for titles like Avatar: Fire and Ash, Kingdom of the Planet of the Apes, Transformers: Rise of the Beasts, and Foundation.
+Prior to starting Happy Goose Productions, I worked at Aspect, Wild Card Creative Group, Big Picture, and Rogue Creative Agency, contributing to campaigns for titles including Avatar: Fire and Ash, Kingdom of the Planet of the Apes, Transformers: Rise of the Beasts, Dune, and No Time to Die.

 I'm always open to collaborations with filmmakers, agencies, and artists.